Westville, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 18.05 mi of roadways, of which 12.72 mi were maintained by the municipality, 1.66 mi by Gloucester County and 3.67 mi by the New Jersey Department of Transportation.

 County Route 551, Route 45, Route 47, U.S. Route 130, and Interstate 295 are the major roads that pass through the borough.

 Public transportation

 NJ Transit bus service on the 401 route between Salem and Philadelphia, the 402 between Pennsville Township and Philadelphia, the 408 between Millville and Philadelphia, the 410 between Bridgeton and Philadelphia, the 412 route between Sewell and Philadelphia, the 455 between Cherry Hill Mall and Paulsboro, and the 463 route between Woodbury and the Avandale Park-and-Ride in Sicklerville.

-Conrai's Penns Grove Secondary freight rail line passes through the town.
-The planned diesel multiple unit light rail system, the Glassboro-Camden Line, would use the same right-of-way with a stop in Westville at Crown Point Road.
+Conrail's Vineland Secondary freight rail line passes through the town.
+Formerly, the Pennsylvania - Reading Seashore Lines ran passenger trains until February 5, 1971.